claireruffing/Portfolio/README.md

 # Link to Portfolio Site

-The link to the hosted site is at https://www.claireruffingportfolio.com/
+The link to the hosted site is at https://www.claireruffingportfolio.com/ The site is hosted on AWS Amplify.

+## Amazon Web Services

+The frontend code is continuously deployed whenever a commit is pushed to the this repo via AWS amplify (<https://aws.amazon.com/amplify/>).

 # Getting Started with Create React App